akshitasantra/Object-Detection/README.md

 # Object-Detection with PyTorch and OpenCV
-This project was for me to explore computer cision and object detection using pre-trained Faster R-CNN model from PyTorch's torchvision library.
+This project was for me to explore computer vision and object detection using pre-trained Faster R-CNN model from PyTorch's torchvision library.
 It detects objects in real-world images (like people or everyday items) and draws labeled bounding boxes around them.

 # Features
 - Uses Faster R-CNN ResNet-50 FPN pretrained on the COCO dataset